dipaish/databases/databaseDesign.md

 ***Lets do the required changes so that student_info table is in 1NF***
 - Break full name into two columns fname & lname.
-- Remove course column, we will need a separte table for course enrollment.
+- Remove course column, we will need a separate table for course enrollment.
 - **The table below meets the 1NF requirements**

 ![1NF](assets/images/1nfc1.png)